Is it okay to kiss your child on the lips? | Expert advice for parents

 Resources to help with talking

-There are some lovely children’s books that will help with starting conversations with your child!
+There are some lovely children’s books that will help you start conversations with your child!
 I have reviewed some children’s books about love, and you may also like to look at these children’s books about families and relationships, as well!

 I have a blog post that will tell you how to get started with teaching body safety.
-And I’ve also reviewed a lot of children’s books about body safety that are great for starting and continuing conversations.
+And I’ve also reviewed many children’s books about body safety that are great for starting and continuing conversations.

 Featured Image